QRTP — QR Transport Protocol

 Transfer descriptor

-Transfer metadata — filename, size, and other descriptor fields — is encoded as a length-prefixed JSON blob prepended to the raw payload:
+Transfer metadata — filename, absolute size, and context fields — is managed via a length-prefixed JSON string prefixed right before the payload binary stream:

 0x00 ll ll ll ll // metadata_length (u32 LE)